Beee4life/acf-city-selector/README.md

 ### Changelog

 0.15
+* added the option to add a single field to flexible content blocks
 * added the option to delete a country at once through the admin pages
-* pre-select verified file on dashboard
-* pre-select search values on search page
+* added a page in the admin which contains which packages are available
 * added a filter to set a default delimiter
+* added a filter to set a different line length
+* 'remember' verified file on dashboard
+* 'remember' search values on search page

 0.14
 * added the option to set a default country (for single fields/in groups/in repeaters)